 |$ 40,279||$ 42,850|

-Even for a car launched in 2010, the lines of the XC60 remain rakish and handsome.
-A new front end last year made it a little sleeker, more like a car than a bluff utility vehicle.
+The lines of the XC60 remain rakish and handsome, even for a car launched back in 2010.
+Last year's new front end made it a little sleeker, more like a car than a bluff utility vehicle.
 And XC60s now come without the contrasting sills and wheel-arch moldings seen on earlier versions, making them more wagon-like yet.
 The interior is Scandinavian to the core–with its floating center stack, superbly comfortable new front seats and simple, dial-operated console, it's in a class with Audi for both look and feel.
 Some may find its sober black lines, functional without stylistic flourishes, a tad severe.
 But they're eminently practical, and for those who want a bit more luxury, optional two-tone leather-upholstered seats add it back in spades.